 Sometimes we might find it easier to remain anonymous.
 We may not feel the need to identify ourselves completely to everyone we meet.
 But sometimes it can be wearing, even demeaning, to be identified always by our relationship to someone or something else.
 Sometimes being unnamed can make us feel unloved, unwanted, unworthy.
 We feel ourselves shrinking in significance to God and to other people.

 Yet nothing could be further from the truth.
 As God called our biblical foremothers to a life of faith, so God also calls us.
-As God loved them and knew their names, so God also loves and names us.
+As God loved them and knew their names, so God loves and names us.
 We too make a difference in the world around us.
 We too have our own stories to tell.

 Please leave a comment: